 Once you’re picked up from Costurera de la Reina, you’ll be led on a two-hour tour of Seville, taking in all the major sights and some local secrets.
 Learn the stories of the women that have shaped Seville, from powerful queens to famous lovers and lowly cigar girls.

-At the Old Tobacco Factory you’ll learn about the cigar girls.
-You’ll also discover the role of women at the Costurero de la Reina (the queen’s sewing box), and at Maria Luisa Park.
-You’ll end the tour at the square where a literary Don Juan laid his hands on a certain Doña Inés.
+You’ll learn all about these cigar girls at the imposing Old Tobacco Factory and discover the role of women at the quaint Costurero de la Reina (the queen’s sewing box), and at the stunning Maria Luisa Park.

 Here, you’ll be able to see some of the incredible architecture that was a result of the 1929 Exposition, including the awe-inspiring pavilions and beautiful palaces, before heading into the winding lanes of the old Jewish quarter, Santa Cruz.

 In Santa Cruz you’ll enjoy a refreshing stop in one of the many atmospheric bars in the area, to break up the hugely significant historical monuments that dot this leisurely walk through the city.

 Some of the women you learn of will have stamped their authority in the history books, whilst others will be completely unknown, but all will have played a role in making Seville the city it is today.

 The tour will finish at the very square where Don Juan laid his hands on a certain Doña Inés, one of the most famous literary moments in Spain.

 Get a unique perspective of Seville through stories often not told enough, and understand the role women have had to play in the past and present of this fascinating city.